Frequently Asked Questions

 Eligible for staff who have participated in the scheme in the preceding 12 months.

-Please note that if you wish to remain in the NHS pension scheme, you must complete part 1 of application form SD65 and return it to the Pensions Office as soon as you commence your employment with the College.
+Please note that if you wish to remain in the NHS pension scheme, you must complete part 1 of application form SD65 and return it to firstname.lastname@example.org as soon as you commence your employment with the College.
 If you do not complete form SD65 you will be enrolled into the other appropriate College scheme (USS or SAUL depending on your grade) and pension deductions will be made accordingly.

 What is the difference between the USS Retirement Income Builder and USS Investment Builder schemes?